Are you struggling to set yourself apart from the crowd in the accounting industry?

 You can also use Semrush to check out the keywords your competitors are ranking for too.
 By this stage, you will have quite a few keywords at your disposal.
 It’s worth comparing them to see which are most relevant to you, which could be too competitive or don’t get enough traffic.

 Shorter keywords, which are one or two words, are ideal for your website pages.
 Longer keywords, key phrases or questions are ideal for long-form content, such as blogs or guides.

 If you want to take your keyword research to a whole new level, check out our guide on how to do keyword research like a pro.

 Competitor SEO research

 Conducting competitor SEO research can give you an edge over your competitors.
-It allows you to take a deeper look at what is working for those who are ranking higher than you, and then improve on it.
+It allows you to take a deeper look at what is working for those ranking higher than you, and then improve on it.